Tuition & Financial Aid

 Please contact Mrs. Patricia Fritz (330) 342-4200 ext.
 226 with any questions.

 Seton provides a completely confidential tuition assistance process.
 The generosity of contributions to Seton from the Caniglia, Curtin, Scott, Selner, Sorgi and Walker families through the Arthur and Jane Caniglia Scholarship, Teresa Scott Devine Memorial Scholarship, Marilyn McSherry Curtin Scholarship Endowment, Selner Family Scholarship, The Lucy Sorgi Financial Aid Endowment, and Pat and Jeanette Walker Fund – as well as monies from the Sister Marie Damicone Scholarship Fund, help to provide need-based funds.
-In addition, a family may reduce its tuition costs through use of the Tuition Reduction Incentive Program (TRIP.

 Instructions for Parents to Apply for Tuition Assistance – click here!